mkdemir/vigilsys/README.md

 # vigilsys

-**vigilsys** is an advanced Cyber Threat Intelligence tool.
-Its purpose is to gather, analyze, and present data from various threat sources to enhance the digital security of organizations and individuals. **vigilsys** provides a powerful toolset to combat complex and rapidly evolving cyber threats.
+**vigilsys**  is a system monitoring tool developed using the Go programming language. **vigilsys** is designed to monitor the overall performance of a computer or server, track resource usage, and visualize the system's status.

 ---